 Elvis Presley.
 The King of Rock and Roll.
 “Jailhouse Rock,” “Love Me Tender,” “Suspicious Minds,” “Burning Love.”
 Star of B-movies.
 Las Vegas nightclub star.
 Legend cemented by early death.
 Graceland.
 Elvis impersonators.

 Lewis & Clark.
 Captain Meriwether Lewis, Lieutenant William Clark, America’s best-known explorers.
-Paddled up the Missouri River, crossed the Rockies, reached the Atlantic.
+Paddled up the Missouri River, crossed the Rockies, reached the Pacific.
 Couldn’t have made it without Shoshone guide and translator Sacagawea (picture on dollar coin).

 Louis Armstrong.
 America’s greatest jazz musician.
 Ebullient personality, unmistakable style on voice and trumpet.
 “Hello Dolly.”
 The ubiquitous “What a Wonderful World.”